Welcome to theWrittenRevolution

 Skyward flurries took of frost as he overtook

-Diminishing footprints; the soil
+Diminishing footprints; the soil had lost its warmth.

 The Death of LanguageThey say that every fourteen days, a language dies.
 The statistic isn't alarming, after all there are supposedly seven thousand languages in the world.
 That a language dies every two weeks, is just a statistic.
 The concern comes with the knowledge that a language dies because it has been forgotten.
 Thus it dies without recognition, without farewell and without acknowledgment.
 It was merely there before, a communication bridge once upon a literary dream - now a nothing.
 This fascinating tool that we use to interact with our fellow human beings is lost.
 And we don't care.
 The Eskimos, they say, had a hundred words for snow.